chiara-latronico/Gallica-Onstage/README.md

 # Golden Agents- Linking Gallica to Onstage

 Golden Agents task for the Onstage Working Group - </br>
-Linking the Gallica's URIs where Molière has a role (such as creator or contributor) to the Onstage's URIs
+Linking the Gallica's URIs where the author Molière has the role of creator or contributor, to the Onstage's URIs

 ### BNF SPARQL Endpoint
 <https://data.bnf.fr/sparql>